rbitton1729/Website/src/content/server-help/_index.md

 This page contains instructions on how to access my servers in **Chicago, IL** and **Irvine, CA**, available to **University of Chicago** and **UC Irvine** students and faculty.

 Keep in mind this is a demo server.
 Please be resource aware as there are only 4 threads and 16 GB of RAM.
-In the future I plan to expand assuming all goes well.
+Use tools like `nice` and `systemd-run` whenever possible.
+In the future I plan to expand, assuming all goes well.

 ---